Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/components/spinners.md

 ---
 layout: docs
 title: Spinners
-description: Indicate the loading state of a component or page with Boosted spinners, built entirely with HTML, CSS, and no JavaScript.
+description: Indicate the loading state of a component or page with OUDS Web spinners, built entirely with HTML, CSS, and no JavaScript.
 group: components
 aliases:
   - "/docs/components/spinners/"